VerenaK90/LACHESIS/README.md

 devtools::install_github("VerenaK90/LACHESIS", build_vignettes=TRUE)
 ````

-The vignette can then be viewed by typing `vignette("Vignette", "LACHESIS")`.
+The vignette can then be viewed by typing `vignette("vignette_LACHESIS", "LACHESIS")`.
 The package including its vignette can be installed within a few minutes.

 ## License